SEATTLE EMPLOYMENT LAW ATTORNEYSRequest your consultation

 Seattle Non-Payment and Withholding of Wages Lawyer

 Working for a fair wage is one of your rights as an employee in the U.S. Federal and state laws protect your right to earn at least minimum wage, as well as overtime pay in certain situations.
 If an employer refuses to pay you, does not pay enough or withholds your wages, the company could face penalties for failing to comply with employment laws.
 As the employee impacted, you may be able to file a claim to obtain what is rightfully yours.
-Contact Zoldan Law Group PLLC to learn more during a free consultation with one of our Seattle employment attorneys.
+Contact Zoldan Law Group PLLC to learn more during a consultation with one of our Seattle employment attorneys.

 How Our Seattle Lawyers Can Help

 - We can use our in-depth knowledge of Washington and federal employment laws to help you resolve your case.

 - We can provide counsel as to the best legal action to take in your specific situation, such as filing a complaint or bringing a lawsuit.

 - We can represent you during settlement negotiations, mediation, arbitration or a civil lawsuit for missing wages in Seattle.

 - We can fight for fair results and compensation (if applicable) by advocating for your legal rights in the face of mistreatment in the workplace.